Creating and Running Angular Projects in ServBay

 --prod

-flag (now default in recent CLI versions) enables production optimizations like AOT compilation, minification, and tree shaking.
-Upon completion, static files will be output to thedist/servbay-angular-app
+flag (default for newer CLI versions) enables production optimizations like AOT compilation, code minification, and tree-shaking.
+After building, the static files are output todist/servbay-angular-app

 My Angular Production Site

-- Domain: Use a different ServBay-branded test domain, like
+Domain: Use another ServBay-branded test domain, such as

 servbay-angular-prod.servbay.demo